 When radicular pain is experienced in the low back or legs it signifies neurological symptoms of an inflamed nerve or radiculitis.
 Radiculitis can also be called sciatica or inflammation of the longest nerve that branches from your lumbar spine down your legs.

 Symptoms of radiculitis are similar to those of a painfully pinched nerve.
 Depending on where the condition originates, you may experience symptoms in your legs or arms.
-If the radiculitis stems from the lower back, pain and other side effects will impact your body starting from the buttocks and going down your legs.
+If the radiculitis stems from the lumbar region, pain and other side effects will impact your body starting from the buttocks and going down your legs.
 Issues in the cervical region will generally impact your upper extremities.

 The most common symptoms of radiculitis include: